 Sweden has a world-class healthcare system which is generally very affordable for the patient.
 Should you happen to fall ill during your stay, you are in good hands.

-1177.se is an official website with comprehensive information in English about Swedish health care and health care advice.
+1177.se is an official website with information in English about Swedish health care and health care advice.
 You can also call 1177, the healthcare information service, where you can speak to a nurse 24 hours a day for medical advice.
-When calling the number, you can choose to recieve the advice in English.
+When calling the number, you can choose to receive the advice in English.

 The Swedish language homepage has a useful search tool (under “Hitta vård”) where you can find the locations of health centres (vårdcentral), out-of-hours clinics (jourcentral), hospitals (sjukhus) and dental care providers (tandvård).

 Healthcare centres (vårdcentral) are generally your first port of call for problems that are neither urgent nor life-threatening.
 They are staffed by general practitioners and nurses, and sometimes physical therapists, midwives, psychologists and dietitians.
 In addition, they often include prenatal and pediatric clinics.
 At health centres you can be examined or receive treatment for the majority of conditions.